-Dr Rachel Carling-Jenkins is a member for the Western Metropolitan Region in the upper house of the Victorian Parliament.
+Dr Rachel Carling-Jenkins is a member for the Western Metropolitan Region in the Upper House of the Victorian Parliament.

+Not one to shy away from great challenges, Rachel has used her position in the Victorian Parliament to be a champion for some of society’s most vulnerable people.
 Upon being elected to parliament in the 2014 election, Rachel stated the following in her first speech:

 “I am no William Wilberforce, but he inspires me to value conviction over comfort, tenacity over temporary gain and devotion over indifference… Like Wilberforce, I am a non-conformist.
 I am not a bystander; I refuse to be a bystander.
 Under my watch there will not be silence...
 And so I stand here today and for the next four years as a voice for the vulnerable, a voice for the enslaved and a voice for the voiceless.”